sclavijosuero/cypress-schema-validator/README.md

 # cypress-schema-validator

 A Cypress plugin for API schema validation.
-It leverages the core-ajv-schema-validator powered by the AJV package (for plain JSON schemas, Swagger documents, and OpenAPI schemas) as well as the core-ajv-schema-validator powered by the ZOD package (for Zod schemas).
+It leverages the core-ajv-schema-validator powered by the AJV package (for plain JSON schemas, Swagger documents, and OpenAPI schemas) as well as the core-zod-schema-validator powered by the ZOD package (for Zod schemas).

 > 🚀🚀🚀 **IMPORTANT NOTE: This plugin `cypress-schema-validator` replaces the previously existing `cypress-ajv-schema-validator`, maintaining complete backward compatibility while extending the API to support Zod schema validation capabilities.**